-From this description, it can be said that an agnostic’s position is one where he says he do not know if God exists.
+From this description, it can be said that an agnostic’s position is one where he says he does not know if God exists.
 Speaking more broadly, some agnostics state that it is difficult to hold any truth with certainty.

 Types of Agnosticism

-Agnosticism typically takes one of two forms – hard and soft.
+Agnosticism typically takes one of two forms--hard and soft.
 The hard agnostic says that a person can’t know anything for sure.
 However, this is a self-defeating position as the hard agnostic says he knows for sure that he can’t know anything for sure.
 Hard agnosticism simply has no container that can keep its universal solvent, and therefore it becomes an untenable position to hold and must be discarded.

 In contrast to hard agnosticism, the soft agnostic says he/she doesn’t know anything for sure.
 At issue is not the lack of human ability for knowing a particular truth, but rather the agnostic struggles with how a truth claim can be verified or shown to be true.
-It is the ancient pursuit of what in philosophy is called epistemology – how do we know, and how do we know that we know?
+It is the ancient pursuit of what in philosophy is called epistemology--how do we know, and how do we know that we know?
 When the issue of determining the existence of the Christian God is added to the mix, things get even stickier.

 But perhaps that doesn’t need to be the case.
 What if a person truly follows and applies Julian Huxley’s criteria for determining when to be agnostic about a particular truth claim?
-What would be the end result when Huxley’s measures are applied to the claims of the New Testament, and specifically its account of Jesus Christ?
+What would be the end result when Huxley’s measures are applied to the claims of the New Testament and specifically its account of Jesus Christ?

 Huxley’s first condition is that a belief cannot be mere idle speculation or be incapable of verification.
-This first standard seems reasonable, as pure conjecture or hearsay should not be a basis for committing oneself to a belief.
-The second condition appears logical also, and is sometimes termed the principle of falsification, which was used by philosophers such as Anthony Flew in his initial writings on religion.
+This first standard seems reasonable as pure conjecture or hearsay should not be a basis for committing oneself to a belief.
+The second condition appears logical also and is sometimes termed the principle of falsification, which was used by philosophers such as Anthony Flew in his initial writings on religion.